jongio/mvpsdkdemo/README.md

 `az storage account show -n {STORAGE_NAME} --query primaryEndpoints.blob -o tsv`

-### Set environment variable
+### Set blob url

+> Only required if the storage account name is different than what is checked in.

 1. Open project folder `src/mvpsdkdemoconsole` in VS Code.
-1. Open `src/mvpsdkdemoconsole/.env`
+1. Open `src/mvpsdkdemoconsole/Program.cs`
-1. Set the AZURE_STORAGE_BLOB_URL variable to the full storage account blob url.
+1. Set the `blobServiceUri` variable to the full storage account blob url.

 ### Azure CLI Login